pickerel/owl/README.md

 ### Usage

-For examples of usage from basic to advanced, see included sample projects (which should run as-is in the Corona Simulator) &mdash; COMING SOON.
+For examples of usage from basic to advanced, see included sample projects (which should run as-is in the Corona Simulator).
+More coming soon.

 ### MIT License